gufertum/docker-jingo/README.md

 This image is based on [mhart/alpine-node](https://github.com/mhart/alpine-node), a minimal Node.js image based on [Alpine Linux](https://alpinelinux.org/).

+In contrast to the forked repo, this docker image can easily be configured by mounting the wiki directory and the config.yaml.
+No need for environment variables.

 ## Howto spin it up

 Make sure you have a initialized git repo somewhere, and place the wiki content in the 'content' subdir.